Sunday, April 26, 2009

 Scar

 This is my scar 9 days after the triple bypass.
-Although it was physically and emotionally traumatizing, I can't believe I feel so go so quickly.
-I had what they call a left-sided failure.
+Although it was physically and emotionally traumatizing, I can't believe I feel so good so quickly.
+I had what they call a left-sided failure because one of my ventricles was completely clogged.
 Most people with this condition die from a heart attack before they even discover they have a problem and according to the doctors, the Grim Reaper has been holding my hand for a few months now.
 Fortunately, I was in the best shape of my life and recognized something was wrong when I started having shortness of breath.
 My cardiologist got me into surgery before I had a stroke or heart attack or worse and added 25 years to my life with my remodeled healthy heart.
 He also tells me that I will be better, faster and stronger than before once I fully recover.
 The way I look at it, this scar is more a symbol of my good fortune than anything.
 Many thanks to my family, friends and wonderful girlfriend for their love and support.

 Posted by Picasa